ysoufian/DynoForms/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/form1.js`.
+You can start editing the form by modifying config object in `pages/form1.js`.
 The page auto-updates as you edit the file.